MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-govern.md

     - **Exclude**: The excluded set of entities won't be affected by the access enforcement.
 For example, the profile *myContoso* has **Exclude** for device groups A and B. Blocking app Y with the profile *myContoso* will block app access for the entire organization except for groups A and B.

 1. Select the relevant device groups for the profile.
+Device groups listed are pulled from Microsoft Defender for Endpoint.
+For more information, see [Create a device group](/microsoft-365/security/defender-endpoint/machine-groups#create-a-device-group).

 1. Select **Save**.